 3. Layer up with String Lights

 Imagine changing the mood from a serene party with just a flick of a switch.
 That’s what festoon lights, or string lights, can do for you.

-You can use the outdoors ones that are IP44 rated.
+You can use the outdoor ones that are IP44-rated.
 Festoon house 24V string lights can be equipped with a low voltage led dimmer that can be operated via remote control with a 15m range.